-Tax resolution companies employ legitimate professionals who focus on tax resolution areas like audit support and OICs.
+Tax resolution companies employ licensed professionals who focus on tax resolution areas like audit support and OICs.
 However, you need to carefully research the outfit since most settlements are impossible to guarantee given that the IRS rejects most OICs.
 A tax resolution service that focuses on a variety of areas and helps you establish payment plans and other types of resolution is more apt to be legitimate than a tax settlement company that claims they can erase your tax bill by submitting an offer in compromise.

+Yes.
 You have the right to represent yourself to the IRS in an audit or when submitting an offer to settle your back taxes.

 After all, IRS audits are relatively rare: only 0.60% of tax returns, or six million of them, were examined between 2010-2018.
 Of these six million returns, less than one million entailed any type of audit at all.
-Of the 771,095 tax returns that were under audit, a vast majority were done by “correspondence examination” (also known as a “desk audit”), only 202,223 field audits were actually done in person with an IRS agent, which is commonly portrayed in media.
+Of the 771,095 tax returns that were under audit, a vast majority were done by “correspondence examination” (also known as a “desk audit”), only 202,223 field audits were actually done in person with an IRS agent, which is commonly portrayed in the media.
 The IRS must adhere to the Taxpayer Bill of Rights by providing you due care in conducting your audit, in addition to adhering to the correspondence and field audit guidelines in the Internal Revenue Manual.

 However, most individuals opt to work with a tax professional since audit correspondence and navigating various areas of tax law and administrative procedures are incredibly time-consuming and can be fraught with mistakes.
 58% of tax returns that were filed in 2019 were done with a tax professional, and many taxpayers go on to retain the same tax professional for assistance with other tax matters.
 Professionals like attorneys, CPAs, and Enrolled Agents can represent you in all tax matters, not just tax returns they prepared.